krispayne/keepalived/doc/source/software_design.rst

 * A minimalistic parent process in charge with forked children process monitoring.
 * Two children processes, one responsible for VRRP framework and the other for healthchecking.

-Each children process has its own scheduling I/O multiplexer, that way VRRP scheduling jitter is optimized since VRRP scheduling is more sensible/critical than healthcheckers.
+Each child process has its own scheduling I/O multiplexer, that way VRRP scheduling jitter is optimized since VRRP scheduling is more sensible/critical than healthcheckers.
 This split design minimalizes for healthchecking the usage of foreign libraries and minimalizes its own action down to an idle mainloop in order to avoid malfunctions caused by itself.

-The parent process monitoring framework is called watchdog, the design is each children process opens an accept unix domain socket, then while daemon bootstrap, parent process connect to those unix domain sockets and send periodic (5s) hello packets to children.
-If parent cannot send hello packet to remotely connected unix domain socket it simply restarts children process.
+The parent process monitoring framework is called watchdog, the design is each child process opens an accept unix domain socket, then while the daemon bootstraps, parent processes connect to those unix domain sockets and send periodic (5s) hello packets to the children.
+If the parent cannot send hello packet to remotely connected unix domain socket it simply restarts child process.

-This watchdog design offers 2 benefits, first of all, hello packets sent from parent process to remotely connected children is done through I/O multiplexer scheduler that way it can detect deadloop in the children scheduling framework.
+This watchdog design offers 2 benefits.
+First of all, hello packets sent from the parent process to remotely connected children is done through I/O multiplexer scheduler.
+That way it can detect deadloops in the child scheduling framework.
-The second benefit is brought by the uses of sysV signal to detect dead children.
+The second benefit is brought by the uses of sysV signals to detect dead children.
 When running you will see in process list::

     PID         111     Keepalived  <-- Parent process monitoring children